A Commitment-based Authentication model for Key Exchange protocols: KEM-based protocols

 \section{KEM-based protocols}

-When working with Key Encapsulation Mechanisms, two important differences must be highlighted: \begin{enumerate} \item KEM mechanisms are, in general, not contributory, as opposed to the KEX mechanisms considered in the previous section.
-That means that the final shared key does not come from a mutual contribution of both ends, but is unilaterally generated by one end and transmitted to the other. \item The public values that will be exchanged in the protocol are not independent.
-That is, it will not be formed by two public keys generated by both users, but formed by a public key and an encapsulation, whose value depends on the public key value. \end{enumerate} These two differences will drive the security analyses made on KEM-based protocols, and its contrasts with their KEX-based counterparts.
+When working with Key Encapsulation Mechanisms, two important differences must be highlighted: \begin{enumerate} \item KEM mechanisms are, in general, not contributory, as opposed to KA mechanisms.
+This means that the final shared key does not come from a mutual contribution of both ends, but is unilaterally generated by one end and transmitted to the other.
+This paradigm, to which KEM schemes belong, is usually referred to as \textit{Key Transport} protocols. \item The public values that will be exchanged in the protocol are not independent.
+That is, it will not be formed by two public keys generated by both users, but formed by a public key and an encapsulation, whose value depends on the public key value. \end{enumerate} These two differences will drive the security analyses made on KEM-based protocols, and its contrasts with their KA-based counterparts.